Formulary

 • recent risk factor changes e.g. quit smoking, antihypertensive or lipid treatment

-Consider socio-economic status as an additional factor contributing to CVD risk
+Consider socio-economic status as an additional factor contributing to CVD risk.

-Treatment target for primary and secondary prevention: Non-HDL-C reduction > 40% from baseline.
+Treatment target: Non-HDL-C reduction >40% from baseline.

 Starting treatment: statins